Raziask/PWC-PowerBI-Virtual-Internship/README.md

+My Role:
-My Role: Completed a job simulation where I strengthened my PowerBI skills to better understand clients and their data visualisation needs.
-Demonstrated expertise in data visualization through the creation of Power BI dashboards that effectively conveyed KPIs, showcasing the ability to respond to client requests with well-designed solutions.
-Leveraged analytical problem-solving skills to examine HR data, particularly focusing on gender-related KPIs, and identified root causes for gender balance issues at the executive management level, highlighting a commitment to data-driven decision-making.
+I recently completed a job simulation where I honed my Power BI skills to better comprehend clients’ data visualization requirements.
+I demonstrated proficiency in data visualization by creating Power BI dashboards that effectively communicated key performance indicators (KPIs), showcasing my ability to respond to client requests with meticulously designed solutions.
+I leveraged analytical problem-solving skills to scrutinize HR data, particularly focusing on gender-related KPIs, and identified underlying causes for gender balance issues at the executive management level, underscoring my commitment to data-driven decision-making.

 To do this, I will follow the six steps of the data analysis process: Ask, Prepare, Process, Analyze and Share, and Act.
 SQL Queries Used in perform the above steps: